TEALSK12/apcsa-public/curriculum/README.md

 A course.

 This curriculum is based on and aligned with Professor Stuart Reges' course at the University of Washington, CSE 142.
-The course uses the textbook _Building Java Concepts: A Back to Basics Approach_, by Stuart Reges and Marty Stepp.
+The course uses the textbook _Building Java Programs: A Back to Basics Approach_, by Stuart Reges and Marty Stepp.
 The course is aligned with the AP Computer Science A standards.
 TEALS has received AP Audit certification for previous versions of the course and syllabus.
 Since these materials are new in 2015–2016, TEALS will apply to have the new syllabus